Rosemaling Painting Supplies

 Turn of the Century Wood Products - plates, signs, mangle boards, ornaments, cutting boards, and patterns

-Vesterheim Gift Shop - variety of wooden ware, specialty pieces, ornaments, also have paints and brushes, but may be limited in options
+Vesterheim Norwegian-American Gift Shop* - variety of wooden ware, specialty pieces, ornaments, also have paints and brushes, but may be limited in options

 Viking Wood Crafts - variety of wooden items